Football ups and downs 2022/23: Premier League, Championship, League One, League Two and National League promotions and relegations

 And with Luton and Middlesbrough having already secured their spots in the play-offs, only two can join them in the end-of-season lottery.

-Coventry and Sunderland currently occupy fifth and sixth place, but Millwall, Blackburn, West Brom, Preston, Norwich and Swansea all remain in contention.
+Millwall and Coventry currently occupy fifth and sixth place, but Sunderland, Blackburn, West Brom, Preston, Norwich and Swansea all remain in contention.

-In terms of relegation, Blackpool could become the first team to drop into League One this season on Friday night should they lose to Millwall.
-If they draw with the Lions at Bloomfield Road, they would go down on Sunday if Huddersfield beat Cardiff.
-Win on Friday against Millwall and their fate will be decided on the final day.
+Blackpool became the first team to suffer relegation from the Championship this season after a 3-2 defeat to Millwall on Friday night.
+They cannot finish above both Huddersfield and Reading, who face one another on the final day.

-On Saturday, Wigan face fellow strugglers Reading at the Select Car Leasing Stadium where anything other than a win will send them down.
+On Saturday, Wigan face fellow strugglers Reading at the Select Car Leasing Stadium where anything other than a win will send them down, too.

 Promoted: TBC